cxpartners/sepa-customer-platform/doc/architecture/decisions/0006-relating-documents-to-cases.md

 ### 1. Use the existing CRM 'annotation' entity

-Once a file is uploaded via the application, a WebAPI call is made to create a new 'annotation' entity, the Azure Blob URI is stored as an existing attribute.
+Once a file is uploaded via the application, a WebAPI call is made to create a new 'annotation' entity in Dynamics, the Azure Blob data is stored on the entity using the following (suggested) attributes:
+* [tbd] documentbody / filename / subject - Azure Blob storage URI
+* notetext - description of the upload time & file metadata
+* isdocument - true
+* objecttypecode - 'azureBlobStorageFile'

 #### Positive
 * Minimises customisation of the CRM